What Is Event Security?

 • Bag and, where appropriate, body searches

-• Initial first aid and emergency response
+• Initial first aid and emergency response plans for events

 • Conflict de-escalation and management